-A 1996 comedy film directed by Peter Segal and starring Jack Lemmon and James Garner.
+A 1996 comedy film directed by Peter Segal, starring Jack Lemmon and James Garner.
 Also in the cast are Dan Aykroyd, John Heard, Wilford Brimley, and Lauren Bacall.The film centers around two politically (and personally) opposed former Presidents of the United States, who are forced to go on the run together after they find themselves on the receiving end of a conspiracy to hide the current President having taken a kickback.

 The film provides examples of: